Jelena Rozga: Legacy

 The lyrics of Rozga's song, which are frequently written by Vjekoslava Huljić, revolve around female experiences with love, betrayal, independence, heartbreak and female empowerement.
 The lyrics of her most famous song "Bižuterija", describe the experience of a dissatisfied woman who is left by her partner after having been treated as "bijouterie".
 The lyrics "žena, majka, kraljica" ("a woman, a mother, a queen") from the song "Bižuterija" became a catchphrase among the public on the Balkans, used to describe a powerful woman who can easily solve life problems.
 It also gained widespread use as a phrase of support and empowerment among women and as such, was used in merchandise.

 In addition to her musical legacy, she has become renowned for her fashion style recognizable by mini-skirts and high platform heels which were coined "Rozgice".
 The singer describes her private fashion style as very different from her performance outfits as it consists primarily of jeans and shoes.
 Critics often compliment the singer's fashion styles, which they view as fitting with her slim figure that she managed to maintain throughout the years.
 She is also seen as a symbol of elegance and positive and lively energy.
 Rozga's music and live performances have inspired singer Lorena Bućan, who has also named her her favorite singer in Croatia.
 In May 2022, Rozga posted an Instagram video of the two singing Lorena's song "Tvoja i Gotovo".
+On 23 April 2026, Rozga made a guest appearance at up-and-rising music phenomenon Jakov Jozinović during his concert at the Sava Center in Belgrade where the two performed "Minut srca tvog" and "Dani su bez broja".

+Prior to Andrea Šušnjara's leaving of the group Magazin, Rozga was the biggest supporter of her launching a solo career and had been urging her to do so in written and spoken interviews, adding that "going solo" requires a lot of work.
+Rozga has shared how she is completely selfless when it comes to the show.
+Her most important factor is to have each audience member enjoy to the fullest.
+She also shared how she believes that music transcends politics and that it has the power to erase borders between countries and unite people.